Stein Variational Evolution Strategies: Experiments

 \subsection{Reinforcement Learning}

-\paragraph{Setting} We further assess the performances of the gradient-based SVGD methods on six classic reinforcement learning (RL) problems.
-The goal of each RL task is to maximize the expected episodic return $J(\theta)$, where each particle $\theta$ now parameterizes a multi-layer perceptron (MLP) controller.
-The corresponding SVGD objective is to sample from the following posterior:
+\paragraph{Setting} We further assess the performances of the gradient-free SVGD methods on six classic reinforcement learning (RL) problems.
+The goal of each RL task is to maximize the expected episodic return $J(\theta)$, where each particle $\theta$ now parametrizes a multi-layer perceptron (MLP).
+The corresponding inference objective is to sample policy parameters $\theta$ from the following Boltzmann distribution:

 where $(s_t, a_t) \sim \pi_{\theta}$ represent a trajectory sampled from the distribution that is induced by the policy parametrized by $\theta$.
-For each problem, we train a 2-hidden layer MLP with 16 units per layer.
+For each problem, we train a 2-hidden layer MLP with 16 units per layer, which implies high-dimensional optimization problems as each MLP has several hundred parameters.
+The specific numbers vary across the benchmarks and are listed in \Cref{table:hyperparams} in the Appendix.
 We use a total population size of 64 which we split into 4 subpopulations for the ES-based methods and estimate the expected return across 16 rollouts with different seeds.
 To make the results comparable to other works on ES for RL, we follow the approach of \citet{lee2023stamp} and extend the optimization by a phase that attempts to find exact optima.
 We realize this by fading out the repulsive term via the schedule $\gamma (t) = \log (T / t)$.